ontario-crypto-day/ontario-crypto-day.github.io/index.md

   <td>11:15–12:15</td>
   <td></td>
   <td>Invited keynote: <b><a target="_blank" href="https://elaineshi.com/">Elaine Shi</a></b>, Carnegie Mellon University</td>
-  <td>Decentralized mechanism design <details><summary>Abstract</summary>In classical auction design, we take it for granted that the auctioneer
+  <td>Decentralized Mechanism Design <details><summary>Abstract</summary>In classical auction design, we take it for granted that the auctioneer
 is trusted and always implements the auction's rules honestly.
 This assumption, however, no longer holds in modern auctions based on blockchains, or those mediated by third-party platforms such as Google.